-Join us at CHS to hear distinguished scholar Manisha Sinha discuss her book, The Slave’s Cause: A History of Abolition.
+Join us at CHS to hear distinguished scholar Manisha Sinha discuss her book, The Slave’s Cause: A History of Abolition, Winner of the 2017 Frederick Douglass Prize.

 This event is free and open to the public, but please RSVP at email@example.com or by calling 860-236-5621 ext.
 238.